California Historical Society: Locations

-Shortly after its most recent refounding in 1922, the Society leased Room 508 of the Wells Fargo Building (at Second and Mission) as its headquarters.
+Shortly after its refounding in 1922, the Society leased Room 508 of the Wells Fargo Building (at Second and Mission) as its headquarters.
 Subsequently, the Society moved its offices to 456 McAllister (sharing the Pioneer Hall building near City Hall with the Society of California Pioneers) in 1938 and the Flood Building as a temporary home in 1955 when the Pioneer society was expanding.

 The society bought the Whittier Mansion in Pacific Heights as its headquarters in 1956, subsequently adding an adjacent building.
-In 1993 it sold both and bought the San Francisco Builders Exchange Building, which had housed E. M. Hundley Hardware and served as headquarters for Nancy Pelosi's first campaign for Congress; the building was gutted and rehabilitated, and the Society moved in 1995.
+In 1993, under director J.S.
+Holliday, it sold both and bought the San Francisco Builders Exchange Building at 678 Mission Street, which had housed E. M. Hundley Hardware and served as headquarters for Nancy Pelosi's first campaign for Congress.
+The building was gutted and rehabilitated, and the Society moved there in 1995.
 In 2012, when the Golden Gate Bridge was 75 years old, the Society had its facade painted international orange, the color of the bridge.

-For several years the Society studied the feasibility of moving to the Old San Francisco Mint building, which would be renovated to house a museum and a community center.